nvmpro/NVM/_services/business-sales.md

 ---
-title: 'Trademark and IP Consultants'
+title: TM and IP Consultants
-image: '/services/default.png'
+image: /services/default.png
 ---

 We help our clients turn ideas and innovations into enterprise opportunities.We define intellectual assets to create intellectual prosperity.